 This is a brief summary of the features of the JCT Minor Works Contract.
 The JCT is recognised throughout the construction industry and is widely acknowledged as being fair and balanced.

-Download the JCT Minor works PDF
+Download the Information Sheet GWM – JCT Minor Works

 At Grumitt Wade Mason, clients regularly appoint us as designers and contract administrators and we can advise on the appropriate choice of contract.